Ojami/bfilereader/README.md

     "1"        "54353"    "C"      "A"      "rs140052487"    "OR4F5"            "intron_variant"           "0.8"     "0.81"     "3.3"       "0.00036"    "289.1"       "0.076"
     "1"        "54564"    "G"      "T"      "rs558796213"    "OR4F5"            "intron_variant"           "0.98"    "0.091"    "3.1"       "0.00015"    "121.2"       "0.0095"
 ```
-This file has around ~28,300,000 rows with 13 columns, which *may* not fit into the memory.
-From the first row, we can easily understand the file has one header row (variable names), which can be used for extracting required data from the file.
-We can use this summary to extract more data.
+This file has ~28,300,000 rows and 13 columns, which *may* not fit into the memory.
+From the first row, we easily notice that the file has one header row (variable names).
+We can use this summary table to extract additional data.

 ### Example 2: pattern matching
-We can apply pattern matching to this table to extract desired information.
+Function can apply pattern matching to extract desired information.
 For instance, to extract variants on either PNPLA3 or GPAM genes (column `nearest_genes`):
 ```
 out = bfilereader('phenocode-275.1.tsv.gz', 'header', true, 'pattern', ["PNPLA3", "GPAM"], 'patternCol', "nearest_genes");
 Elapse time: 28.334 sec